 Anne suggested we combine related Policies 5000 – School Advisory Council and 5002 – District Parent Advisory Council – and call the combined policy 2.50 Parent Engagement.

 After Anne reviewed the policy, the committee worked together to make some edits to make it easier to understand the role and responsibilities held by District and Parent Advisory Councils in our District.
-Anne suggested we continue to make mention of the BCCPAC Leadership Manual in the policy but that brought up some questions regarding PAC/DPAC Constitutions and if the constitution languages supersedes District Policy, which refers to BCCPAC Leadership Manual, particularly in the area of conflict of interest.
+Anne suggested we continue to make mention of the BCCPAC Leadership Manual in the policy but that brought up some questions regarding PAC/DPAC Constitutions and if the constitution language supersedes District Policy, which refers to BCCPAC Leadership Manual, particularly in the area of conflict of interest.

 Following discussion and edits, the committee felt that Policy 2.50 – Parent Engagement - was ready to be sent to the Board of Education for Public Notice and Comment from our Stakeholders.